junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "And how do I find you, if I find the spell?"
 Sam asks.

-Dean smiles.
+Dean grins.
 "Read the newspaper."

 <br>